🗺️

 • Job Training Fund: NH will match your employee training investments 1:1.

 • Coworking Directories: Many regions have informal lists.
-NHTA and Stay Work Play often point to active spaces.
+NHTA maintains a directory pointing to active spaces.

 • Press Outlets: NH Business Review, Union Leader, and Business NH Magazine regularly feature startups.